Coronavirus Leads to New Tax Saving Measures on the Horizon

 Ken Brice here.
-As someone who’s been involved with companies to help reduce their tax bite for over 20 years, I wanted to bring you up to speed on a couple of tax saving opportunities that are developing now and are important to companies in these tough times.
+As someone who’s involved with companies to help reduce their tax bite for over 20 years, I wanted to bring you up to speed on a couple of tax saving opportunities that are developing now and are important to companies in these tough times.

 As all companies are dealing with this invisible enemy, I wanted to make sure that you know that there are more tools in your money toolbelt.